The negative effects of having low self-esteem are numerous.

 On a logical level, we get it that when we do our job well, we are likely to get recognized for our success.
 However, on a subconscious level, we don’t believe we deserve to be worthy and successful, so we sabotage ourselves by procrastinating.

 Our mind is full of contradictions.

 You may not even notice your mind is full of these contradictions because they act on a subconscious level.
-But these contradictions are what causes your actions and inaction.
+But these contradictions are what cause your actions and inaction.

-4. You find it difficult to connect with others on a deeper level.
+4. For relationships, it can prevent you from connecting with others on a deeper level.

 When you have low self-esteem, you feel ashamed of who you are.
 It’s difficult to connect with others on a deeper level because you don’t want others to know the vulnerable part of you that you are ashamed of.
 You distance yourself from others because you are afraid of being hurt or exposed.

 No one will understand you when you hide your true self from them.

 The disadvantage of hiding your authentic self is it makes you feel disconnected from other people.
 People don’t get to know the real you and that’s why no one understands you.
 You can be in a crowded place, a party or with a group of friends and yet still feel very lonely.